“The Jackbox Party Pack 3” – Review

 The group favorite was a game called “Trivia Murder Party”, which is just as intriguing as it sounds.
 All players are given the same trivia question at the same time and answer it on their device.
 Those who guess incorrectly have to play a mini-game with each other; this could be a simple “spin the wheel” type game, or even ask players to memorize a pattern and recreate it on their device.
 Whoever loses the mini-game is “dead”, and rounds continue until only one player is left alive.
 What’s clever here is that being “dead” doesn’t mean you’re out of the game.
 After a lone player is left alive, the final phase of the game turns into a race.
 Remember that carnival game where you roll a cue ball into targets to make a horse move a few spaces from left to right?
 It’s kind of like that, but with your character instead of a horse.
 And instead of rolling a ball, you’re answering more trivia questions to move your character closer to the right side of the screen.
 The winner is the first to make it to the exit.
 Competitions get very exciting, especially because you are given three answers to choose from, and any or all of them could be right or wrong.

 “Guesspionage” is somewhat of a fun twist on family feud.
-Surveys were taken for this game jackbox3dasking questions like, “Do you text while driving?” or “Do you have mail from an ex-lover that you will never throw away?”
+Surveys were taken for this game asking questions like, “Do you text while driving?” or “Do you have mail from an ex-lover that you will never throw away?”
 One player is asked to guess the percentage of responders who answered in the positive, and the remaining players are asked to guess if the correct answer is higher or lower than what the first player guessed.
 Points are awarded based on how close each contestant is to the actual answer.

 “Fakin’ It” takes a couple rounds to get used to.
 If you’ve ever played the party game “Mafia”, this might seem a bit familiar.
 One person is assigned to be the “faker” (on their device), and it’s up to the rest of the contestants to try to determine who the faker is.
 The faker obviously has to do their best job to keep the rest of the group from knowing that they are the faker.
-The game jackbox3ewill ask a series of questions, but the faker has no idea what question was given to the rest of the players.
+The game will ask a series of questions, but the faker has no idea what question was given to the rest of the players.
 Everyone is asked on the TV to respond either with a hand signal, a facial expression, or even by pointing at other members in the group.
 The idea is to know your friends to determine who is lying by watching their responses.
 If you play the game right, it should be easy to spot who is faking their responses, however everyone has to vote for the same faker for the guess to actually count.
 If the faker can survive three rounds without being made, they are the winner.

 By far, the game that got the most laughs out of my group is called “Tee K.O.”
 Players are asked to draw any random picture they want on their phones, complete with multiple colors and backgrounds at their disposal.
 After that, they are then prompted to write random catch phrases or lines from songs or movies.
 The computer randomly matches phrases with pictures and displays two “t-shirts” on the screen, and everyone votes on their favorites.
 The randomness of this game makes for hilarious results that has to be experienced to appreciate.
 The best part is that you have the ability to purchase physical t-shirts right off of your phone, if you so choose.
 Several of my partygoers were seriously considering dropping $18.00 to own a t-shirt that had them howling in their seats.
 Such a clever concept.